What is Science for Seminaries?

-The Science for Seminaries project is dedicated to supplied pedagogical resources to help seminaries and theological schools bring world-class science into the classroom.
-First, AAAS, in collaboration with Fourth Line Films, has produced an exciting new series of videos to spark classroom discussion of forefront science topics, called “Science: The Wide Angle”!
-Click here to see all the videos & download study guides!
+The Science for Seminaries project is dedicated to supplying pedagogical resources to help seminaries and theological schools bring world-class science into the classroom.
+In collaboration with Fourth Line Films, AAAS-DoSER has produced an exciting series of films to spark classroom discussion of forefront science issues.
+You can find the full collection of video series here.

 2. Curriculum Resources

 Second, curricular resources from the Science for Seminaries project have been developed by partner institutions who have previously participated in the Science for Seminaries project.
-Project resources are searchable by topic, resource type, seminary, and core curriculum area.
+Project resources are searchable by topic, resource type, seminary, and core curriculum science topic.
 Search the syllabi here!

 Applications for this grant are now open until September 18, 2023.
 The link to the call for proposals is at the end of this article.

 The AAAS Dialogue on Science, Ethics, and Religion (DoSER) program is excited to announce a new focus on climate change science with the Climate Science in Theological Education (CSTE) project.
 This 3-year project, with initial funding from the David and Carol Myers Foundation, will provide grants for seminaries to meaningfully engage forefront climate science in their curriculum and activities.
 The goals are to equip current and future faith leaders to lead their communities in addressing climate change and to create an atmosphere in places of worship where climate science is considered relevant, complementary, and important to religious worldviews.